 - Point-of-Use Controls use a single outlet TMV to regulate separate distinct uses like showering, washing dishes, or laundry.
 This type of system is frequently referred to as thermostatic faucets, taps or valves.
 Some thermostatic mixing valves cost as little as $10, but they can be priced much higher.
 The cost of the unit depends on its quality and usage demands.

-Determining which faucet and valve system is right depends family needs as well as the home itself.
+Determining which faucet and valve system is right depends on your family’s needs as well as the home itself.
 Beyond the standard lever or knob faucet systems, there are several other types of systems ranging from smart control faucets to hands-free pedal operated systems.

 1.Smart Control Faucets are becoming more popular for residential use.
 This system is equipped with temperature gauges and efficiency sensors that permit easy access and enhanced control.
 There are three different types of smart control faucets: hands-free, digital, and combo.

-a.
-Active systems send out a signal, frequently sound waves, which is reflected by the normal surroundings—in this case, the sink basin.
+- Active systemssend out a signal, frequently sound waves, which is reflected by the normal surroundings—in this case, the sink basin.
 When hands enter this area, the signal is altered, the signal wavelengths change, and the sensor activates the system.

 3.Digital Faucets regulate and display the exact temperature of the water.
 Homeowners may raise or lower the heat level based on their personal preferences.
 This system is advantageous for seniors because the hot water temperature can be set at a comfortable level without the risk of scalding.
 Digital faucets can be purchased as full units or add-on attachments that are compatible with most household faucets and showerheads.
 Digital faucet controls and interfaces start at around $100 and range upward to over $1,000.